 - 4.1 We hope that in most cases, concerns will be raised with, and addressed by, line managers or other senior managers.
-It should normally be possible to agree a way of resolving concerns quickly and effectively without using the whistleblowing procedure. - 4.2 If you feel unable to draw your concern to the attention of your line manager or another senior manager for whatever reason, or if you feel that, having done so, your concern has not been fully addressed, you should contact the Clerk, who is independent of management and whose role is to advise Governors.
-If the matter relates to the Clerk, your disclosure may be addressed to the Chair of the Corporation instead. - 4.3 There are three stages to the procedure:
+It should normally be possible to agree a way of resolving concerns quickly and effectively without using the whistleblowing procedure. - 4.2 If you feel unable to draw your concern to the attention of your line manager or another senior manager for whatever reason, or if you feel that, having done so, your concern has not been fully addressed, you should contact the Director of Governance, who is independent of management and whose role is to advise Governors.
+If the matter relates to the Director of Governance, your disclosure may be addressed to the Chair of the Corporation instead. - 4.3 There are three stages to the procedure:

-Stage 1 The initial allegation; Stage 2 A confidential enquiry into the allegation and the investigator's report;
+Stage 1 The initial allegation;

+Stage 2 Decision-making about whether to investigate the allegation and any investigation;